dogweather/forkful/content/en/javascript/dates-and-times/getting-the-current-date.md

   \ retrieving and possibly manipulating today's date and time.
 Programmers perform\u2026"
 lastmod: '2024-03-13T22:45:00.443414-06:00'
 model: gpt-4-0125-preview
-summary: "Getting the current date in JavaScript is a fundamental task, involving\
-  \ retrieving and possibly manipulating today's date and time.
-Programmers perform\u2026"
+summary: Getting the current date in JavaScript is a fundamental task, involving retrieving and possibly manipulating today's date and time.
 title: Getting the current date
 weight: 29
 ---